openhealthcare/igt/process/remote.working.md

 ---
 # OHC Remote Working

-OHC is a small & dynamic company, with neither physical premises or physical assets.
+OHC is a small & dynamic company.

-As such, all working will be remote working.
+As such, all work will involve remote working.

-As all working is remote working, approval for remote working is implied by either:
+As much working is remote working, approval for remote working is implied by either:

 * OHC employing a person
 * OHC contracting a third party to conduct work on it's behalf.